beaconny-net/beaconny.net/index.md

       </td>
       <td>
         <h4><a href="http://computing.beaconny.net">Beacon Computing Club</a></h4>
-        Learn, share, discuss, and collaborate on all things computers, programming, and technology.</li>
+        Learn, share, discuss, and collaborate on all things computers, programming, and technology.
       </td>
     </tr>
   </table>